caltechlibrary/ames/README.md

 ### CaltechDATA metadata updates

 This will improve the quality of metadata in CaltechDATA.
-Currently this adds a recommended citation to the descriptions.
+Currently this adds a recommended citation to the descriptions and can update metadata with DataCite.

 #### Setup
 You need to set environmental variables with your token to access